tobi-wan-kenobi/bumblebee-status/README.md

 # Usage
 ## Normal usage
-Next, open your i3wm configuration and modify the *status_command* for your i3bar like this:
+In your i3wm configuration, modify the *status_command* for your i3bar like this:

 ```
 bar {